futu-sto-tech/stockholm-happy-face/doc/api.md

 ## Tech overview

-The solution is based on [Prisma][prisma].
-It uses the hosted database solution and the generated client code to support a REST API which exposes all functionality.
+The solution is base on Next.js API routes.
+It uses a MongoDB database for persistance.
+A REST API exposes all functionality.

 ## Authentication

 The API does not enforce any authentication at this point.
-This will change in the future.
+I might consider adding it at some point.

 ## REST API Documentation